 These standards are not isolated, but they are closely related to the obligations of Azerbaijan under international human rights law, including obligations to protect the right to a fair trial, the right to liberty including the right to challenge detention, the right to freedom from inhuman and degrading treatment and the right to an effective remedy for violations of human rights.
-Protection of each of these rights depends greatly on the capacity of lawyers to give prompt and unhindered legal advice that is competent and independent.
+Protection of each of these rights depends greatly on the capacity of lawyers to give on prompt and unhindered access to competent and independent legal advice.
 Therefore, every person's right to access to a lawyer must be guaranteed immediately after detention in order to seek remedy for any violation of their rights or indeed prevent such violations and guarantee a fair trial from the outset.
-The independence of lawyers therefore serves as one of the foundations of a fair justice system, which is based on the rule of law and protects human rights.
+The independence of lawyers therefore serves as one of the foundations of a fair justice system which is based on the rule of law and protects human rights.

 Throughout this report, international standards on the role of lawyers will therefore be considered in light of the international human rights instruments binding on Azerbaijan.
-Among many other instruments, these include the International Covenant on Civil and Political Rights (ICCPR), the International Covenant on Economic Social and Cultural Rights (ICESCR), and the Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR).
-The UN Special Rapporteur on the Independence of Judges and Lawyers', the Council of Europe Venice Commission on Democracy through Law ("the Venice Commission") and the reports of other relevant international institutions are key in this regard too.
-This body of international law and standards as well as jurisprudence of international human rights bodies informs the present report.
+Among many other instruments, these include the International Covenant on Civil and Political Rights (ICCPR), the International Covenant on Economic Social and Cultural Rights (ICESCR), the Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR).
+The UN Special Rapporteur on the Independence of Judges and Lawyers', the Venice Commission's and other relevant international institutions' report are key in this regard too.
+This body of international law and standards as well as jurisprudence of international human rights bodies inform the present report.